chandan-pal/blockchain-learnings/README.md

 ## What is blockchain ?
 A blockchain is a growing list of records (called blocks) that are linked together with cryptography.
 Each block contains a cryptographyic hash of the previous block, a timestamp and the current blocks data.
+It can also be considered as a public database that is updated and shared across many computers in a network.

 - As each block contains the information about the block previous to it, they form a chain, with each additional block reinforcing the ones before it.
 Therefore blockchains are resistant to modification, because once recorded, the data in any given block cannot be altered retroactively without altering all subsequent blocks.